munim110/ar_downscaling/README.md

 ## 🚀 Repository Structure & Workflow
 This project is organized as a series of scripts and Google Colab notebooks that reflect the complete research lifecycle.

-*1. Data Acquisition and Preprocessing* `(/scripts/ar_filter, /scripts/download_data, /scripts/preprocess_data)`
+*1. Data Acquisition and Preprocessing* `(/scripts/ar_filter, /scripts/download_data, /scripts/preprocess_new_data, /scripts/prepare_multi_variable_dataset)`
 The initial pipeline is a set of Python scripts that automate the entire data curation process:

 `filter_ar_files.py`: Identifies relevant Atmospheric River (AR) events from the global catalog.

 `download_*.py`: Downloads the corresponding ERA5 and Himawari satellite data.

-`preprocess_*.py`: Creates the manifest, regrids all variables, normalizes the data, and creates the final train/validation/test splits.
+`preprocess_*.py`: Creates the manifest, regrids all variables, normalizes the data

+`prepare_*.py`: Splits the dataset into training, validation, and test sets, and computes normalization statistics.

 *2. Model Training and Evaluation* (`/scripts/training`)
 This directory contains the core experimental notebooks, organized by research question: